Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Experimental Setup

-\paragraph{Dynamic Stall} The final and most complex setup involves spatio-temporal fields over a pitching NACA0012 airfoil, capturing the effects of dynamic stall in compressible flows.
-Each sample consists of \(128 \times 128\) distributions of absolute pressure, temperature, density, skin friction, and tangential velocity gradients.
-This physical model is highly relevant for real world cases such as the design and control of helicopter and wind turbine blades, where dynamic stall plays a critical role.
+\paragraph{Dynamic Stall} The final and most complex setup involves spatio-temporal fields over a pitching NACA0012 airfoil.
+This case captures the effects of \textit{dynamic stall}, a complex, unsteady phenomenon in aerodynamics causing large-scale fluctuations and loads.
+As such, this physical model is highly relevant for real world cases such as helicopter and wind turbine blades, where dynamic stall plays a critical role.
+The solutions are obtained solving the compressible Navier-Stokes equations and the flow fields present shock waves and detailed flow phenomena that are challenging to capture.
+Each sample consists of \(128 \times 128\) distributions of six quantities: absolute pressure, temperature, density, skin friction, and tangential velocity gradients (x and y).
 Conditioning is performed on four parameters that define the operating conditions and airfoil motion.
 The training set comprises 128 base configurations, each perturbed 32 times to model uncertainty, while the validation set includes 16 unseen configurations.
-Physical consistency across fields is enforced through two analytical, point-wise residual constraints: \(\mathcal{R}_\text{ig}\) imposes the ideal gas law, while \(\mathcal{R}_\tau\) minimizes the skin friction starting from the tangential velocity gradients and the dynamic viscosity computed with Sutherland's law.
+Physical consistency across fields is enforced through two analytical, point-wise residual constraints: \(\mathcal{R}_\text{ig}\) imposes the ideal gas law, while \(\mathcal{R}_\tau\) minimizes the skin friction with Sutherland's law.